isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 6. *Not enough people are using it today*: While it's estimated (as of mid-2020) that roughly 30% of the global Internet DNS traffic is validating  [2]_ , that doesn't mean that many of the DNS zones are actually signed.
-What this means is, if your company's zone is signed today, fewer than 30% of the Internet's servers are taking advantage of this extra security.
+What this means is, even if your company's zone is signed today, fewer than 30% of the Internet's servers are taking advantage of this extra security.
 It gets worse: with less than 1.5% of the ``.com`` domains signed, even if your DNSSEC validation is enabled today,